Zaidsbaih/TASK1/README.md

 ---

 ## How to Run
-1. Open `WebApplication1.sln` in your browser.
+1. Open `Index.cshtml` in your browser.
 2. Fill the form and click **Save**.